heera/ninja-tables/readme.txt

 NinjaTables is the most beginner friendly and fastest WordPress Tables plugin available and getting started is so easy!

+= Can I use shortcodes in table cells? =

+Yes, You can use any shortcodes in table cells.
+This featured is available since version 1.3.0

 == Screenshots ==

 1. Backend - Table Data View